ISAITB/docs-services/source/processing/index.rst

 In terms of mapping GITB TDL steps to service calls the following take place:

   #.
 The `bptxn`_ step results in constructing a client for the service based on the WSDL provided through the ``handler`` attribute.
 The
-     :ref:`processing__operations__beginTransaction` operation is subequently called to create a new processing transaction/session.
+     :ref:`processing__operations__beginTransaction` operation is subsequently called to create a new processing transaction/session.
   #.
 The `process`_ steps each trigger a :ref:`processing__operations__process` operation call, passing each time the operation name as well as the expected inputs.
      The output of each call is stored in the test session context using the step's ``id`` value as a reference key.
   #.
 The `eptxn`_ step results in the :ref:`processing__operations__endTransaction` operation to be called to clean-up the service's session state.